- Copyright and citation

-For policies that govern the operations of the Peace Corps are published in the Peace Corps Manual.
+Policies that govern the operations of the Peace Corps are published in the Peace Corps Manual.

 Peace Corps has created this statement in order to demonstrate our firm commitment to your privacy.

 With respect to the collection, use, and disclosure of personally identifiable information, the Peace Corps makes every effort to ensure compliance with applicable federal law, including, but not limited to:

-Social Media and Third-Party Sites: In addition to the Peace Corps website, the agency uses social media and third-party sites to provide content in different formats that may be useful or interesting to you.
+Social media and third-party sites: In addition to the Peace Corps website, the agency uses social media and third-party sites to provide content in different formats that may be useful or interesting to you.
 When we use these sites, the information we provide is consistent with the intended purpose of the Peace Corps website.
 No personally identifiable information may be requested from or collected by the Peace Corps on social media sites.
 The privacy protection provided on social media and third-party sites that are not a part of the Peace Corps website, and may not have the same the privacy protection cited in the Peace Corps website privacy statement.

-Copyright and Citation
+Copyright and citation

 The Peace Corps website complies with existing laws and directives that address the digital, copyright, trademark, and patent rights of the public.